Unsteady dynamics of a classical particle-wave entity: Statistical aspects of irregular walking

 Similarly, for a Markovian process, the probability that $J$ jumps have occurred in a sequence of $M$ turns is given by~\citep{Aizawa1982,Aicardi1987}

 We can estimate these probabilities from sufficiently long chains of the flip-flop process for the walker from simulations by using

-Here $\delta$ is the Kronecker delta, $i_k$ represents the number of turns executed in the basin between the $k-1$st and $k$th jump, $N$ is the total number of jumps in the sample and $J_k$ is the number of jumps occurring in each of the $T$ sequences of $M$ turns of the $k$th subdivided sample.
+Here $\delta$ is the Kronecker delta, $i_k$ represents the number of turns executed in the basin between the $(k-1)$th and $k$th jump, $N$ is the total number of jumps in the sample and $J_k$ is the number of jumps occurring in each of the $T$ sequences of $M$ turns of the $k$th subdivided sample.

-Figures~\ref{fig: statchaos1}(d) and (e) shows the comparison of these probability distributions calculated from an ensemble average of $100$ trajectories in the simulations (histograms) and the corresponding best fits of Eqs.~\eqref{Eq: Prob dist 1} and \eqref{Eq: Prob dist 2} for a typical $\kappa$ and $\beta$ value in the irregular walking regime.
+Figures~\ref{fig: statchaos1}(d) and (e) show the probability distributions calculated from an ensemble average of $100$ trajectories in the simulations (histograms) and the corresponding best fits of Eqs.~\eqref{Eq: Prob dist 1} and \eqref{Eq: Prob dist 2} for a typical $\kappa$ and $\beta$ value in the irregular walking regime.
 For the parameters chosen in Fig.~\ref{fig: statchaos1}, we obtain $p=0.376$.
-We find a good fit at these parameters suggesting that the Markovian approximation is reasonable in certain regions of the parameter space.
+We find a good fit for these parameters, suggesting that the Markovian approximation is reasonable in certain regions of the parameter space.
 However, we note that this Markovian approximation does not give a good fit in the entire irregular walking regime of the parameter space.
-This is also true for the Lorenz system where the Markovian approximation gives a good fit in some regions of parameter space while in other regions there are sharp deviations from the Markovian process~\cite{Aicardi1987}.
+This is also true for the Lorenz system where the Markovian approximation gives a good fit in some regions of parameter space while in other regions there are sharp deviations from the Markovian process~\cite{Aicardi1987}. {We note that \citet{Durey2020} also described the irregular walking as a flip-flop process to rationalize the Gaussian-like probability density function of the droplet's position at long times.}